-Interested in becoming A Library Technician?
+Interested in becoming ?
 Find the right schools that can help you to become one.
 You will need some of your details to get you matched with the right college or university.
 This service is free thanks to our sponsors.

 Questions to ask the university or college:

 - How many students are in the program?

 - How many faculty members do you have?
 Do they hold the right credentials?